 There are tourists, but not many.
 Expats too, though they congregate just outside the city in a place called El Centenario — building their own version of Baja, a few miles removed, but worlds away from anything real.
 They want the beautiful Mexico screensaver, but with the American operating system — paved roads, gated communities, pickle ball and doggie spas.

 The rest of La Paz belongs to the people who live here.
-Vive Calle Norte!
+Viva Calle Norte!

 volleyball on malecon in La Paz, Mexico, BCS